-The Certificate II in Engineering – Jewellery stream, prepares you for work in the jewellery industry.
-It also offers refined jewellery techniques for hobby jewellers who are keen to develop their jewellery skills further.
-It offers graduates a pathway into the Certificate III in Jewellery Manufacture (apprenticeship or non-apprenticeship program) or the Diploma or Advanced Diploma of Jewellery and Object Design courses.
+We know you’re keen to get your hands dirty and work in the industry – that’s why we work hard to prepare you for your first job.
+We also offer refined jewellery techniques for hobby jewellers who are keen to develop their jewellery skills further.
+The course offers our graduates a pathway into the Certificate III in Jewellery Manufacture (apprenticeship or non-apprenticeship program) or the Diploma or Advanced Diploma of Jewellery and Object Design courses.
 If you continue onto apprenticeship studies after completing the Certificate II, you will have relevant units credited towards your apprenticeship.

-Assessment is done through you satisfactorily completing the competencies set by Melbourne Polytechnic and reflected in your training plan.
+Assessment is the successful completion of the competencies set by Melbourne Polytechnic and those reflected in your training plan.
 Assessment methods include exercises, production of samples, satisfactory finishing of hand skills projects, and formal tests as required.

-- Full-time study is at the Fairfield campus only, with intake in February
+- Full-time study is at the Fairfield campus only, with an intake in February 2019.

-- Part-time study is at Prahran campus only, with intake in July
+- Part-time study is at Prahran campus only, with an intake in July 2019.

 2 days per week at Prahran campus